Sanu Sherpa

 Sanu Sherpa (born 1975) is a Nepalese mountaineer from Makalu, Sankhuwasabha.
 On 21 July 2022, he became the first person to climb all 14 of the eight-thousanders, twice.
 He made his first ascent of all the 14 eight-thousanders between 2006 and 2019, becoming the 42nd person ever to do so.
 Before starting climbing as a porter, Sanu was previously a herdsman in Sankhuwasabha District in his early life.

+Sanu Sherpa lost his brother, Phurba Ongel Sherpa, during the descent from Makalu in January, 2026.
+While searching for his brother, his client chose to continue to descend and went missing.